-Three of the guiding principles for developing the accountability system are to (1) provide multiple ways to demonstrate success and earn recognition, (2) rely mainly on criterion-referenced measures, and (3) simple to understand.
-The proposed recognition system is consistent with these principles.
-It will use the results from the accountability matrix and provide recognition in each of the 30 cells of the matrix: each of the 20 "inner" cells of the matrix, the average of the four indicators and five outcomes, and the overall index.
-A minimum rating of 3.00 is required to receive recognition in the 20 "inner" cells, and a minimum of 2.75 rating is needed to receive recognition for the "averaged" cells (see Table 8).
-Any cell with a 3.5 or above would receive recognition "with honors."
+Two guiding principles apply to recognition system - it should provide multiple ways to reward success and rely mainly on criterion-referenced measures.
+The proposed recognition system is consistent with these principles and is based on a "theory of change" that people are motivated more by success than by blame or guilt.
+Recognition is based on results from the accountability matrix.
+The State Board should consider at least three options: provide recognition in each of the 30 cells of the matrix, or in each of the 20 "inner" cells of the matrix, or in the 10 "average" cells.
+The advisors recommend providing recognition in all 30 cells.
+The recommended minimum ratings are 3.00 for the 20 "inner" cells and 2.75 for the "averaged" cells (see Table 8).
+Any cell with a 3.5 or above will receive recognition "with honors."
 The ratings will be calculated every year, and recognition is given when the two-year average rating meets the minimum requirement.
 This ensures that recognition is given for sustained exemplary performance.